A distributed ADMM-like method for resource sharing over time-varying networks: Introduction

 In~\cite{chang2015multi}, a method based on ADMM is proposed to reduce the computational work of ADMM due to exact minimizations in each iteration.
-First, a dual consensus ADMM is proposed for solving~\eqref{eq:central_problem} {over an undirected static communication network} in a distributed fashion when $\cK=\{\mathbf{0}\}$, and $\varphi_i(\xi_i)=\rho_i(\xi_i)+f_i(A_i\xi_i)$ for $\rho_i$ and $f_i$ as in~\eqref{eq:F_i}.
-Under strong duality assumption, it is shown that dual iterate sequence converges and every limit point of the primal sequence is optimal without giving a rate result.
-Next, to avoid exact minimizations in ADMM, an inexact variant taking proximal-gradient steps is analyzed.
-Convergence of primal-dual sequence is shown when each $f_i$ is strongly convex -- without a rate result; and a linear rate is established in the absence of the non-smooth $\rho_i$, i.e., $\varphi_i(\xi_i)=f_i(A_i\xi_i)$, and assuming each $R_i$ has full row-rank and $\varphi_i$ is strongly convex.
+First, a \emph{dual consensus} ADMM is proposed for solving~\eqref{eq:central_problem} {over an undirected static network} in a distributed fashion when $\cK=\{\mathbf{0}\}$, {$g_i(\xi_i)=R_i\xi_i-r_i$}, and $\varphi_i(\xi_i)=\rho_i(\xi_i)+f_i(A_i\xi_i)$ for $\rho_i$ and $f_i$ as in~\eqref{eq:F_i}.
+To avoid exact minimizations in ADMM, an inexact variant taking proximal-gradient steps is analyzed.
+Convergence of primal-dual sequence is shown when each $f_i$ is strongly convex -- without a rate result; and a linear rate is established in the absence of the non-smooth $\rho_i$, i.e., $\varphi_i(\xi_i)=f_i(A_i\xi_i)$, and assuming each $A_i$ has full column-rank and $f_i$ is strongly convex, i.e., $\varphi_i$ is strongly convex.